evancz/guide.elm-lang.org/architecture/components/nesting.md

 The very first thing we created with The Elm Architecture was [a simple counter](../user_input/buttons.md) that you could increment and decrement.
 In this example, we will:

   1. Turn our counter code into a *module* that can be reused again and again.
   2. Use that module to make a pair of counters.
+The counters can be changed independently, and we will have a reset button to put them both back to zero.

-This will be the foundation for all sorts of other tricks.
+We will start with the `Counter` module.

 ## The Counter Module